ktor-doc-jp/ktor-doc-jp/servers/calls/requests.md

 title: Requests
 caption: Handling HTTP Requests
 category: servers
-permalink: /servers/requests.html
+permalink: /servers/calls/requests.html
 keywords: multipart receiving
 priority: 800
+redirect_from:
+  - /servers/requests.html
 ---

-When handling routes, or directly intercepting the pipeline, you get a context with an [ApplicationCall](/servers/application.html#applicationcall).
+When handling routes, or directly intercepting the pipeline, you get a context with an [ApplicationCall](/servers/calls.html).
 That `call` contains a property called `request` that includes information about the request.

 Also, the call itself has some useful convenience properties and methods that rely on the request.